Stockpiling – What is it and why is it so important?

 Buy what is on sale (and use a coupon) when it is on sale – whether you need it right now or not.
 I am referring to items you will use up in the near future – shampoo, conditioner, toothpaste, deodorant, razors, cereals, crackers and so forth.

-For example, let’s say that this week at CVS, you can get a money-maker deal on Old Spice and Gillette body wash.
+For example, let’s say at CVS, you can get a money-maker deal on Old Spice and Gillette body wash.
 I have plenty of body wash on hand – I don’t need body wash.
 However, getting it for Free or in this case a money-maker – why wouldn’t you get it now?
 Wouldn’t you agree that if I waited until I needed body wash, that this deal would not be available and I would be paying about $4?
-By doing the deal now, I am saving at least $4 (actually more because I have a BOGO coupon and a $1 off coupon).
+By doing the deal now, I am saving at least $4.

 By buying these items for your stockpile when they are free or cheap, you are saving your family a ton of money each month.